It’s not an understatement to say that sodium is essential for life. In fact, sodium is arguably the most critical essential mineral.

 In this article, we’ll show you which foods and recipes contain the most and the least sodium using the tools and charts we used by Optimisers in our Micros Masterclass.

-- Potassium Food Chart
+- Sodium Food Chart

 - Sodium Foods (Per Serving)